DestZhenhua/Trafalgar.Foundation/README.md

 # Trafalgar.Foundation
-The Basic factor of Trafalgar.
+The Basic factor of Trafalgar..